mvicens/typrod/README.md

 - `'table'`: shows a labeled head and record rows.
 Place attribute `data-expression` as we make on `tpd-values` but with an array.
 - `'thead, tfoot'`: labels `<th>`s.
 - `'tbody > tr'`: outputs `<td>`s.

-[^1]: One that collects the mentioned types (string, function... or even, allowing unlimited nesting, another array!) and will be joined.